-Not to make things seem worse, but once your brain starts thinking in an “I’m on my own, so I have to look out for myself” kind of way, it may be primed to guard against others by interpreting their actions negatively and by pushing them away.
+Once your brain starts thinking in an “I’m on my own, so I have to look out for myself” kind of way, it may start to guard against others by pushing them away.
 And as you might expect, this perpetuates feelings of loneliness.

-The loneliness of grief is not easily solved.
+You can’t easily solve loneliness caused by grief.
 It takes time and effort.
 You will never fill your loved one’s void, that simply won’t happen.
-Instead, you have to work slowly, slowly to fill in the abyss.
+Instead, you have to find other ways to connect and fill in alternative spaces.

 How do you do this?
 I sadly can’t answer that for you.
 I guess I would say that, when you are ready, open yourself up to the love of people in your life.